AccelNA/timeLogs/README.md

 Timelogs is mainly focus to implement **ReactJS** and it's different **React components**.
 Entire application is build based on **FLUX** architecture.
 Here backend is **RESTful** service with **PHP** and **MySql**.
 Another important feature is authontication is based on **token**.
 So auth data treated as stateless.

+The FLUX architecture of this application and entire workflow will find [here](https://github.com/AccelNA/timeLogs/blob/master/application_flux_architecture)

 ##<a name="Functionality"></a>Functionality

 * Login for user